MagusVerde/optmybat/README.md

 - if enabled, define up to two time ranges and target battery state of charges (SOCs)
 - if the time on the inverter is in one of the specified ranges, it will:
   - disable discharging - the battery __WILL NOT__ be used even if it has more charge than the target
-  - it will draw solar and/or mains power to charge the battery to the target SOC (actually a little below the target)
+  - it will draw solar and/or mains power to charge the battery to the target SOC
-  - if there is excess solar, it will charge the battery even if the battery is already charged to more than the target
+  - if there is excess solar, the solar will charge the battery even if the battery is already charged to more than the target

 Optmybat uses the same calls (but not the actual web interface) to manipulate the force charging parameters.